 In order to qualify for a Section 8 voucher, a household must meet income, immigration, and conduct requirements.
 Currently, the general public cannot apply to any Section 8 voucher program in New York City.

-Except for emergency applications, NYCHA’s waiting list has been closed for well over10 years.
-However, NYCHA announced that effective December 10, 2009 the waiting list for applications is closed, including emergency applications.
+Except for emergency applications, NYCHA’s waiting list has been closed for well over 10 years.
+However, NYCHA announced that effective December 10, 2009 the waiting list for all applications is closed, including emergency applications.

 Exception: NYCHA is still issuing “enhanced” or “sticky” vouchers to tenants in buildings whose owners have opted out of a HUD subsidized program.
 See below, Enhanced or Sticky Vouchers.